Find Affordable College Courses

 Read More…

-Our analysis found Southern West Virginia Community and Technical College to be the most popular school for computer information systems students who want to pursue a associate degree in West Virginia.
+Our 2023 rankings named Southern West Virginia Community and Technical College the most popular school in West Virginia for computer information systems students working on their associate degree.
 Located in the distant town of Mount Gay, Southern is a public college with a small student population.

 Of the 18 students majoring in CIS at Southern, 83% are male and 17% are female.